-Being the mother of a five-year-old boy is not for the faint of heart.
+Being the mother of a seven-year-old boy is not for the faint of heart.
 When he’s not licking the counter at “Chikolay” or throwing lizards at me, he’s in school.
 And Mama is free to work.
 Invite me to your classroom, your school, or your district to help students become better writers or to help teachers become better writing instructors.

 Whether it’s an AP English class that needs to hear it a different way, a small group of seventh grade ELA teachers who want to up their game, or an auditorium full of high school English teachers who need desperately to hear that there is indeed a way to leave work at work, I’m all in.

 Email me at email@example.com or ring me up at 336-337-1181.
 Let’s talk about what you need and how I can help.